Refuge89/NoxicDB/README.md

  Localizations
 ------------------------------------------------------------------

-We have added German localizations based on ArcgDB (thanks to them for their work) but with important updates.
+We have added German localizations based on LoE (thanks to them for their work) but with important updates.
 If you don't need localizations you don't need to download.